+A lemon and salt paste can help remove tough discolorations.
 Strain the juice from one lemon, or pour a few generous drops of lemon juice into a small container.
 Add salt until the mixture forms a paste-like texture.

-Polish with with a clean cloth lightly moistened with olive oil for a shiny finish.
-Allow to dry.
+Using a soft, dry cloth, rub the paste over the copper.
+Rinse with warm water.
+Polish with with a soft cloth lightly moistened with olive oil for a shiny finish.
+Allow to air dry.

 Squeeze a light film of ketchup onto the copper surface.
 Let sit for several minutes to allow ketchup's acidity begin to do it's work.

-Then scrub vigorously with a soft cloth.
+Then scrub vigorously with a nylon scrubbing pad or soft sponge.
 Rinse thoroughly.
-Polish to a shine, if desired, with a cloth lightly moistened with olive oil.
+Polish to a shine with a cloth lightly moistened with olive oil.
 Allow to air dry.

-A tip to prevent future copper tarnish: Don't use your copper utensils or pans with copper interiors to store acidic foods such as fruits, salad dressings, tomatoes, or anything containing vinegar.
+To prevent future copper tarnish: Don't use your copper utensils or pans with copper interiors to store acidic foods such as fruits, salad dressings, tomatoes, or anything containing vinegar.
 Toxic compounds can form if acidic food is cooked, stored, or served in copper containers.

 Visit the Clean Organized Home Store for more copper cleaning products and tips.